Ray Jobs Overview

 ray attach), or

-use Ray Client to run a script from your local machine while maintaining a connection to the cluster.
+(For Experts only) Use Ray Client to run a script from your local machine while maintaining a connection to the cluster.

 Note that jobs started in these ways are not managed by the Ray Jobs API, so the Ray Jobs API will not be able to see them or interact with them (with the exception of